National Car Parks

-National Car Parks (NCP) is a private car park operator, with car parks in towns, cities, airports, London Underground and National Rail stations.
+National Car Parks (NCP) is a private car park operator, with car parks in towns and cities and at airports, London Underground and National Rail stations.

 History

 NCP was founded in 1931 by Colonel Frederick Lucas.
 In October 1948 Sir Ronald Hobson, together with his business partner Sir Donald Gosling, founded Central Car Parks when the pair invested £200 in a bombsite in Holborn, Central London to create a car park.
 In 1959 Central Car Parks took over NCP from Anne Lucas, the widow of Colonel Lucas.

 Hobson and Gosling expanded the company by recognising the under-developed state of many post-World War II British cities and towns.
 The pair began buying vacant sites in city centres, converting them into car parks.
 NCP then began managing sites on behalf of third parties.

 In 1998, after a flotation of the business on the London Stock Exchange was cancelled at a late stage, the company was bought by US-based property and travel services provider Cendant for £801 million with Hobson, Gosling, and their family trusts who owned 72.5% of the National Parking Corporation taking £580 million.

 NCP was sold to 3i in July 2005 for £555million.
 In 2007, NCP was acquired by Macquarie European Infrastructure Fund II.
 In 2007, the outsourced services business was spun off into NCP Services.
 In August 2017, Macquarie Group sold NCP to Park24 and Development Bank of Japan.